-As MLB Commissioner Salary of Rob Manfred in 2018:
+As MLB Commissioner Salary of Rob Manfred in 2019:

-- Rob Manfred Net Worth:
+Rob Manfred Net Worth 2019:

-Bio: This very respectable man from the business sector and successful attorney general were born in Rome.
+Respectable man from the business sector and successful attorney general Robert D. Manfred Jr. was born on September 28, 1958, in Rome, New York.
 He was raised by American parents with two other siblings.
-He is from average middle-class family as his father was a chemical engineer, while his mother was a teacher.
+Manfred father was a chemical engineer at Revere Copper and Brass Company while his mother was a teacher.

-He studied at Rome Free Academy and got his graduation diploma.
-Afterward, he attended College situated in Syracuse and then moved to Cornell University, later studied law from Harvard Law School.
 He was a die heart fan of New York Yankees throughout his childhood.

+He studied at Rome Free Academy and got his graduation diploma in 1976.
+From 1976-1978, he attended Le Moyne College and then moved to Cornell University later studied law from Harvard Law School in 1983.